rafaelbarret/rafaelbarret/README.md

 ### Hi there 👋

-I'm a student of Web development and cybersecurity.
-I am an enthusiast of technology and all its benefits.
+I'm a student of Web development and cybersecurity anda an enthusiast of technology and all its benefits.

 ### Languages and Tools
 <p>